-According to tarletonsports.com, the Tarleton State University Memorial Stadium Renovation has officially begun with the removal of the current turf that was first installed in 2004.
+According to tarletonsports.com, the Tarleton State University Memorial Stadium Renovation has officially begun after extensive planning and acquiring the necessary machinery needed to remove the turf, for example whether or not they needed to hire a forklift.
+These were then used to remove the current turf that was first installed in 2004.
 The current turf in the field will be completely replaced with CoolPlay and is expected to be ready for players by July 15, 2017.

 According to fieldturf.com, CoolPlay is designed to cool football fields down.
 Independent laboratory results concluded that CoolPlay is 35 degrees Fahrenheit cooler than traditional sand/rubber infill systems.
 FieldTurf’s exclusive and innovative Extruded Composite (EC) top dressing allows the CoolPlay system to deliver the same behavior and overall stability as FieldTurf’s Elite system fields found in the world’s most famous stadiums.

 According to tarletonsports.com, the field will be a traditional green with white playing lines and white numerals every 10 yards with purple shading.
 The end zones will be purple with ‘TARLETON’ inscribed.
 The university logo of the Block T over the state of Texas will be displayed at midfield.

 Even though the renovation is already under way, the new turf is only the beginning of what will be involved in the changes to the Memorial Stadium.
 The next phase of the construction is expected to begin in September with a new grandstand, suites, and press box on the west side of the facility.
 No doubt they’ll be using something like these cheap skip bins sydney to collect and dispose of the waste – albeit probably something on a slightly larger scale!

 The athletic director, Lonn Reisman, explained why the stadium is being renovated.